enif77/EFrt/README.md

 ## Stacks

   - Data stack: Main stack for user data.
-Holds all 32 bit integers and 64 bit floats (as 2 32 bit items).
+Holds all 32 bit integers and 64 bit floats (as two 32 bit items).
   - Return stack: Stack for interpreter internal use.
 Holds 32 bit signed integers.
   - Object stack: Can hold any object and strings.